When you’re in Senegal, West Africa, for the first time, you’ll be charmed by its serene environment and lots more.

 A lot of other tourists come for a view of this beach as an escape from the humid and hot city center.

-Most locals come to the beach to sell wares or provide excellent local cuisine.
+Most locals visit the beach to sell wares or provide excellent local cuisine.

-If you’re up for an adventure, there’s a great taste of Senegal out on this beach.
+If you’re up for an adventure, there’s a great taste of Senegal on this beach.